 If the headlights are set too high and the main beam is not used correctly, there is a risk of dazzling or distracting other road users.
 This could result in a serious accident.

-- Always make sure that the headlights are correctly adjusted. - Never use the main beam or headlight flasher when it can dazzle others on the road.
+• Always make sure that the headlights are correctly adjusted.

+• Never use the main beam or flashed headlamps as this could dazzle other drivers.